 Did you know store-bought air fresheners are one the biggest sources of air pollution in the home?
 (Worse yet, they contain chemicals called VOCs, which have been linked to cancer in both humans and animals).
 Opening the windows for just 10-15 minutes a day can do far more to improve your home’s air quality than any artificial air freshener ever could.
 Quick tip: For a natural alternative to air fresheners, puncture a lemon or orange with a fork and then slowly bring it to a boil in an uncovered pot—the citrus scent will quickly and naturally refresh your home.
 However, our favorite way to freshen our homes is through air-purifying plants.
 Check out the infographic below to choose one for yourself:

 Obviously, the easiest way to spring clean your home is to keep it clean all year round.
 While that’s not exactly realistic, one way to ensure the mess never gets too far out of control is to keep clutter to a minimum.
 Every unnecessary trinket or knick-knack is just another way for your home to collect dust.
 As you spring clean this season, keep a basket or bag within reach; anything you haven’t used within the last year, seriously consider getting rid of—but recycle or donate, don’t just toss it in the garbage!

 If we’re being honest, few of us have the time to make and mix our own DIY cleaners at home.
-Plus, even the best of these have shortcomings, often failing to remove particularly stubborn, set-in stains and grime.
+Plus, even the best of these solutions have shortcomings, sometimes failing to remove stubborn set-in stains and grime.
 Finding an over-the-counter all natural, all-purpose cleaner is important for when DIY cleaners just won’t cut it.
-However, be sure to read the label, not all cleaners are created equal.
+However, be sure to read the label, not all natural cleaners are created equal.
 Try to avoid the following ingredients when choosing an all-purpose cleaner: